A neural network approach for two-body systems with spin and isospin degrees of freedom: Calculation results for deuteron

-Table~\ref{tab:table3} shows the performance of the program by varying the number of layers and nodes with the AV8\ensuremath{'} potential.
-In the case of a single hidden layer containing eight units, the relative error of energy reaches $ 2 \, \% $.
-With increasing the number of units to $ 16 $ or adding a hidden layer, the relative errors do not exceed $ 0.03 \, \% $.
+Table~\ref{tab:table3} shows the performance of the program by varying the number of layers and nodes with the AV18 potential.
+In the case of a single hidden layer containing $ 16 $ units, the relative error of energy is $ 2.857 \, \% $.
+With increasing the number of units to $ 32 $ or adding a hidden layer, the relative errors do not exceed $ 0.1 \, \% $.
 A more complicated network structure does not bring higher precision, since the training results fluctuate slightly every time.
+This finding differs from that in Ref.~\cite{sarmiento2024machine}, where adding a second layer induces a sharp decrease in model accuracy, while increasing the number of hidden nodes partially compensates for this loss.
+This shows that our DNN model is more stable and can be effectively extended to model complex physical systems, where expressive power necessitates the use of deeper network architectures.

-Figure~\ref{loss/epoch} shows the relative error of the loss function to the benchmark energy as a function of epochs in the AV8\ensuremath{'} calculation.
-The fluctuation appears at about $ 5000 $ iterations.
-Although the highest precision reaches $ 1.0 \times 10^{-7} $, the final result is about $ 1.0 \times 10^{-4} $.
-The reason is the \textit{exact} result with discretization is slightly lower than the benchmark deuteron energy due to the discretization.
+In Fig.~\ref{loss/epoch}, the relative errors of the loss function with respect to the benchmark energy are shown as functions of epochs in the AV18 calculation for two optimizers.
+If we use the Adam optimizer, spikes appear in the loss values, although the loss still decreases between them.
+In contrast, when we use the stochastic gradient descent (SGD) optimizer~\cite{ 10.1214/aoms/1177729586} shown, these spikes do not appear, but instead it requires more steps to reach the convergence.